Synthetic Difference in Differences: Formal Results

 \begin{assumption} We consider a sequence of populations where \\ $(i)$ the product $N_\ttt \, T_\post$ goes to infinity, and both $N_\ccc$ and $T_\pre$ go to infinity,\\ $(ii)$ the ratio $T_\pre/N_\ccc$ is bounded and bounded away from zero,\\ $(iii)$ $N_\ccc / (N_\ttt T_\post \max(N_\ttt, T_\post)\log^2(N_\ccc)) \to \infty$. \end{assumption}

 We also need to make assumptions about the spectrum of $\bl$; in particular, $\bl$ cannot have too many large singular values, although we allow for the possibility of many small singular values.
 A sufficient, but not necessary, condition for the assumption below is that the rank of $\bl$ is less than $\sqrt{\min(T_\pre,N_\ccc)}$.
-Notice that we do not assume any lower bounds for non-zero singular values of $\bl$; in fact can accommodate arbitrarily many non-zero but very small singular values, much like, e.g., \citet*{belloni2014inference} can accommodate arbitrarily many non-zero but very small signal coefficients in a high-dimensional inference problem.
+Notice that we do not assume any lower bounds for non-zero singular values of $\bl$; in fact can accommodate arbitrarily many non-zero but very small singular values, much like, {\it e.g.}, \citet*{belloni2014inference} can accommodate arbitrarily many non-zero but very small signal coefficients in a high-dimensional inference problem.
+We need that the $\sqrt{\min(T_\pre,N_\ccc)}$th singular value of $\bl_{\ccc,\pre}$ is sufficiently small.
+Formally: \begin{assumption} Letting $\sigma_1(\ba), \sigma_2(\ba), \ldots$ denote the singular values of the matrix $\ba$ in decreasing order and $R$ the largest integer less than $\sqrt{\min(T_\pre,N_\ccc)}$,